 Acknowledgments

-These simulation exercises have evolved from an earlier set of dice rolling exercises that Donald T. Campbell used (and still uses, we hear) in the 1970s in teaching research methodology to undergraduate and graduate students.
+These simulation exercises have evolved from an earlier set of dice rolling exercises that Donald T. Campbell used in the 1970s in teaching research methodology to undergraduate and graduate students.
 Over the years, those exercises helped introduce many a struggling graduate student to the joys both of simulation and methodology.
 We hope that much of the spirit of those earlier simulations is retained here.
 Certainly, none of the problems in our simulations can be attributed to Campbell's efforts.
 He was able to achieve a blend of congeniality and rigor that we have tried to emulate.

 The computer versions of these simulations came out of Bill Trochim's efforts in the early 1980s to translate some of those Campbell dice rolling exercises into increasingly available computer technologies.
 Previous versions were implemented in a number of the graduate and undergraduate research methods courses at Cornell over the years.
 We owe a great debt to the many students who struggled with earlier drafts and offered their valuable criticisms and suggestions.